-Travelling with conditions such as coeliac disease or gluten sensitivity should not stop you from seeing the world and experiencing the fun that comes with travel.
+Travelling with medical conditions such as gluten sensitivity or coeliac disease should not stop you from exploring the world and experiencing the fun that comes with it!
 Organisation and planning is the key to a successful ‘gluten-free’ trip.
 Check out our tips below on how you can travel with coeliac disease.

 A gluten-free diet has various definitions depending on the country you're in.
-Here in Australia, the current definition of gluten-free is ‘no detectable gluten’ using standard methods under the food standards administered by Food Standards Australia and New Zealand.
+Here in Australia, the current definition of gluten-free is ‘no detectable gluten’ - using standard methods under the food standards administered by Food Standards Australia and New Zealand.
 The gluten-free standard in Australia is less than 20 parts per million of gluten.
 The same gluten-free standard is adopted in the UK, Europe, Canada and the USA.
-Twenty ppm is a tiny amount of gluten and is believed to be a safe threshold for those with coeliac disease.
+Twenty parts per million is a tiny amount of gluten and is considered a safe threshold for those with live with coeliac disease.

-3. If you are going to a destination with less stringent food laws, pack some gluten-free food.
-In Australia, oats are not part of a gluten free diet, unlike Europe and USA where oats are marketed as gluten free.
-Pack some non-perishable foods like nuts, trail mix and gluten-free crackers, and avoid consuming oats, even if they are marketed as ‘gluten free’
+If you are going to a destination with less stringent food laws, pack some gluten-free food.
+In Australia, oats are not part of a gluten-free diet, unlike Europe and USA where oats are marketed as gluten-free.
+Pack some non-perishable foods like nuts, trail mix and gluten-free crackers, and avoid consuming oats, even if they are marketed as ‘gluten-free’

-5. Visit glutenfreepassport.com for a list of possible restaurants and cafés around the world that cater for special diets.
+Check out this site for a list of possible restaurants and cafés around the world that cater to special diets.
 They also have many useful travel cards in different languages which may help you communicate your dietary needs.

-6. Make of a list of ingredients that you must avoid (containing gluten) when travelling.
-This will help you when reading food labels and in restaurants.
-It is best to try and keep to fresh foods without added sauces and seasonings.
+List out ingredients you can't consume that contain gluten when travelling.
+This will help you when reading food labels and while dining in restaurants.
+It is best to try and stick to fresh foods without added sauces and seasonings.

 So, why wait!
-Get your bags packed and with good planning, you should be on your way to a well-earned break…. gluten-free of course!
+Get your bags packed and with proper planning, you should be on your way to a well-earned break…. gluten-free of course!

 Dr Jane Read is a Sydney-based GP Registrar who also holds a Masters Degree in Nutrition and Dietetics from Deakin University in Melbourne.
-In addition to working in general practice, Jane also runs her own nutrition consultancy business providing nutrition and dietetic services at the Northern Cancer Institute in St Leonards.
-She has also been a nutrition consultant to various corporate clients.
+In addition to working in general practice, Jane works as a freelance nutrition and medical writer, and has been a nutrition consultant to various corporate clients.